 4. Sherwood Forest Nottinghamshire

 Set in the heart of Nottinghamshire, this resort has lots of lakes and waterside views, more than most of the other resorts.
-The spa here is excellent and there’s a great Treetop Sauna.
+The spa here is excellent, and there’s a great Treetop Sauna.

-Sherwood has the best play areas in my opinion.
+Sherwood has the best play areas, in my opinion.
 This Centre Parc features 2 larger outdoor playgrounds as well as Huck’s American Bar & Grill and Forester’s play areas.

 In terms of which resort has the best spa, as outlined above, it’s a tie between Woburn and Sherwood Forest.
 The Woburn Spa is the newest and biggest with the best facilities.
-However, the Sherwood Forest spa is incredibly friendly and there’s a great Treetop Sauna.
-It’s important to note that all the spas are open to the public, so if you want to book in experiences and treatments, I highly recommend adding them to your stay before you arrive to avoid disappointment.
+However, the Sherwood Forest spa is incredibly friendly, and there’s a great Treetop Sauna.
+It’s important to note that all the spas are open to the public, so if you want to book experiences and treatments, I highly recommend adding them to your stay before you arrive to avoid disappointment.
 Tip: afternoons are usually quieter in the spa, so I’d opt for those.

-In terms of lodge choice, we had a few issues with facilities working in Whinfell and Sherwood, but out of those two, I would opt for Sherwood again as the lodges felt that little bit newer.
+In terms of lodge choice, we had a few issues with facilities working in Whinfell and Sherwood, but out of those two, I would opt for Sherwood again as the lodges felt a little bit newer.
 The Center Parcs further up our list tend to have newer and better lodges.

-If money is no object, or you have plenty of friends or family to go on holiday with, then pick an enchanting Treehouse with your own private outdoor hot tub, dedicated treehouse host, games den, and four stylish ensuite bedrooms, these can be found at Sherwood, Longleat, Elveden, Woburn.
+If money is no object, or you have plenty of friends or family to go on holiday with, then pick an enchanting Treehouse with your own private outdoor hot tub, dedicated treehouse host, games den, and four stylish en-suite bedrooms.
+These can be found at Sherwood, Longleat, Elveden, Woburn.
 The older Whinfell resort currently doesn’t have treehouses.